chloechantelle/ricing/Readme.md

-All downloads moved to here: http://chloechantelle.com
+More configs can be found here: http://chloechantelle.com/dl